LukeTDay/PythonLinuxToolKit/README.md

 # PythonLinuxToolKit
 Linux utilies written in python

-The goal of this project is to create useful utilies for my Linux device using python I am currently using Debian 13 with i3 as my window manager.
+The goal of this project is to create useful utilies for my Linux laptop using python

 For this project to be considered succesful I need to gather and display...